Massachusetts Closing in on California for Statewide Plastic Bag Ban Law

 The Fine Print

 Studies have shown that people are more likely to recycle paper bags as compared to plastic bags, further reducing their negative impact.
-Of course, when shoppers bring their own reusable bags, as is also encouraged by Ehrlich, stores win by not needing to supply their shoppers with single-use bags, shopper’s win by using sustainable products and materials, and the environment wins since there will be less litter and the resulting harm.
+Of course, when shoppers bring their own reusable bags, as is also encouraged by Ehrlich, stores win by not needing to supply their shoppers with single-use bags, shoppers win by using reusable shopping bags that are made from sustainable products and materials, and the environment wins since there will be less litter and the resulting harm.

 More Work to Be Done

 The proposal to ban disposable plastic bags in Massachusetts still has a way to go.
-It is possible California could get their plastic bag ban in place first, but it doesn’t matter who crosses the finish line first – it only matters that both states ban plastic bags and free themselves from the damaging impact of these bags.
-If two states are able to implement state-wide bans it will serve to show others states that this can be done, and it probably won’t be much longer before other states join the cause and put forth their own proposals to ban single use, shopping bags.
+It is possible California could get its plastic bag ban in place first, but it doesn’t matter who crosses the finish line first – it only matters that both states ban plastic bags and free themselves from the damaging impact of these bags.
+If two states are able to implement state-wide bans it will serve to show other states that this can be done, and it probably won’t be much longer before other states join the cause and put forth their own proposals to ban single-use, shopping bags.

 Photo Sources: commons.wikimedia.orgTagged